mpeven/opengl_tutorial/README.md

 ## Tutorial 8 - Shading

+- glShadeModel
+    - GL_SMOOTH: interpolate colors across vertices
+    - GL_FLAT: solid color over the whole polygon
+- glNormal
+    - You have to specify the normals at each vertex
+    - This means you have to perform the calculation (derivatives)

 ---

 ## Tutorial 9 - Texture

+- glGenTextures
+    - Create a texture object
+- glBindTexture
+    - Name a texture object
+- glTexImage2D
+    - Set the texture map
+    - Parameters:
+        - Target texture type
+        - Level of detail (mipmap reduction)
+        - Number of color components
+        - Size (width, height)
+        - Border
+        - Format, data type of the pixels
+        - Pointer to the image data in memory (pixels)
+- glEnable(GL_TEXTURE_2D)
+    - Enable 2D texture mapping
+- glTexEnvi
+    - How the final color of a fragment is chosen
+    - Decal: texture painted on top of the surface (don't worry about original color)
+    - Modulate: multiplies the original color with the texture (specular highlights will show through)
+    - Others...
+- glTexParameteri
+    - How to wrap the texture if the image isn't the same size as the fragment
+- glTexCoord2d
+    - Sets the texture coordinates on the texture
+    - Then, the next specified vertex coordinates will have those coordinates

 ---

 ## Tutorial 10 - Depth Test

+- GL_DEPTH_BUFFER_BIT
+    - Stores the distance from the view plane
+- glEnable(GL_DEPTH_TEST)
+    - When filling in pixels, comparison is done with the existing depth value at the pixel being drawn

 ---

 ## Tutorial 11 - Transparency

+- glEnable(GL_BLEND)
+    - Enable blending to blend a pixel with an alpha value with the pixel already drawn at that location
+- glBlendFunc
+    - Specifies how the source (current pixel to draw) should be computed and how the destination (existing pixel) should be computed